-Hit-and-run on I-5 in Shoreline closes northbound lanes, leads to backups in both directions
+Hit-and-run on I-5 in Shoreline leads to traffic backups in both directions

-A hit-and-run crash on Interstate 5 north of Northeast 155th Street has closed all northbound lanes, leading to a roughly two-mile backup.
-Southbound traffic is also backed up, about 10 miles.
+A hit-and-run crash on Interstate 5 north of Northeast 155th Street closed all northbound lanes for about three hours Tuesday morning, leading to a roughly two-mile backup.
+Southbound traffic remains backed up about 10 miles.

 Three cars and a semitruck were involved in the crash, which occurred around 4:30 a.m.
 A driver who fled the scene is in custody, and is suspected to have been impaired, according to Washington State Patrol spokesperson Rick Johnson.

-Northbound traffic is being diverted at the Metro bus base and back onto the freeway north of the crash site.
+Northbound traffic was diverted at the Metro bus base and back onto the freeway north of the crash site.

-Buses that use the freeway in the area are also delayed.
+Buses that use the freeway in the area were also delayed.

-It is unknown when the crash scene will be cleared and lanes reopened.
+The crash scene was cleared and lanes reopened around 7:30 a.m.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.